clementinesurya96/SAS-Projects/Practice 4/readme.md

+# Practice 4 - Data Manipulation & Create Functions

-# Introduction
+## Introduction
 This repository contains the SAS programming code for completing two tasks.
 The tasks involve manipulating datasets using the SAS programming language.
 The details of each task and the steps to accomplish them are described below.

-## Task 1: HEART Dataset Manipulation
+### Task 1: HEART Dataset Manipulation
 For this task, the HEART dataset from the SASHELP library is used.
 The goal is to perform various operations on the dataset and create new datasets based on specific criteria.